Chapter 5 : Witchy Woman

 “Am I meant for something more?” he pondered, looking up at the night sky.
 Suddenly the wind gusted and blew his almost finished cigarette out of his hands.
 He watched it float over the edge of the Astronomy Tower with a mournful expression.
 “Apparently not.”

 Peter started to make his way back towards Aeryn’s dorm room when he thought he saw something move in the distance.
-He yelped softly and tucked into the shadows to consult his map to see if it was a Prefect.
+He yelped softly and tucked into the shadows to consult the Map to see if it was a Prefect.
 His eyes followed the empty corridor until it hit a dot about a hundred or so feet in front of him: Luciana Rosier.

 He scurried down the hallway as a rat in the shadows to squeak by her undetected.
 Soon, he closed the gap between them and was just about to pass her when she crossed in front of one of the large open windows.
 The moonlight illuminated her extremely pale skin and she pushed back some of her long dark chocolate tresses to revealed her defined cheekbones and plump lips that held a cigarette between them.
 She dipped her head and lit the end of it, putting her wand away as smoke began to billow up from her face.
 As Luciana inhaled again, she passed by the window and fell into the shadows across from Peter.